SuperTapood/RustyDolphin/README.md

  https://www.iana.org/assignments/protocol-numbers/protocol-numbers.xhtml

+- [ ] start putting release in releases on github and explore release optimizations
 - [ ] use std memcpy instead of getting from the buffer
+- [ ] change functions to take duration rather than the start and end
-- [ ] udp and tcp v6s to properly get the process name
+- [ ] udp and tcp v6s to properly get the process name (also make process name fetching faster (don't check both compare ip))
 - [ ] Better types in packets
 - [ ] winsdk free lol
 - [ ] to strings should really return constant values lol